proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 MGR_DOWN
 ________

-All manager daemons are currently down.
+All Ceph Manager daemons are currently down.
 The cluster should normally have at least one running manager (``ceph-mgr``) daemon.
-If no manager daemon is running, the cluster's ability to monitor itself will be compromised, and parts of the management API will become unavailable (for example, the dashboard will not work, and most CLI commands that report metrics or runtime state will block).
-However, the cluster will still be able to perform all I/O operations and to recover from failures.
+If no manager daemon is running, the cluster's ability to monitor itself will be compromised, parts of the management API will become unavailable (for example, the dashboard will not work, and most CLI commands that report metrics or runtime state will block).
+However, the cluster will still be able to perform client I/O operations and recover from failures.

-The "down" manager daemon should be restarted as soon as possible to ensure that the cluster can be monitored (for example, so that the ``ceph -s`` information is up to date, or so that metrics can be scraped by Prometheus).
+The down manager daemon(s) should be restarted as soon as possible to ensure that the cluster can be monitored (for example, so that ``ceph -s`` information is available and up to date, and so that metrics can be scraped by Prometheus).

 MGR_MODULE_DEPENDENCY